 - Meanwhile, slice the garlic cloves into slivers, mince the ginger as fine as you can and cut the green onions into 1/2-inch pieces.
 Break the dried chiles into 1/2-inch pieces and shake out as many seeds as you can.

-- Set a wok over high heat for 1-2 minutes.
-Add the chicken fat and heat this for another minute.
-Add the Sichuan peppercorns and the dried chiles and stir-fry 30 seconds.
+- Set a wok over high heat for 1 minute.
+Add the chicken fat, lard or peanut oil and heat this until you see the faintest wisp of smoke.
+Add the Sichuan peppercorns and the dried chiles and stir-fry 15 seconds.

-- Add the pheasant and stir-fry for 30 seconds, then add the garlic, ginger and green onions and stir fry another 15-20 seconds.
+- Add the pheasant and stir-fry for 30 seconds, then add the bell pepper, garlic, ginger and green onions and stir fry another 30 seconds.

 - Stir the sauce well and pour it into the wok.
 Add the peanuts and toss to combine.
-Bring to a rapid boil and stir fry for 30 seconds.
+Bring to a rapid boil and stir fry for 30 seconds to 1 minute.
 Serve immediately over white rice with a beer.